magomimmo/modern-cljs/doc/tutorial-14.md

 designer and the programmer to play their roles without too many impedance mismatches.

-Our needs are very easy to be described.
+Our needs are very easy to describe.
 We have to:

-1. Read from the file system a pure HTML template/page representing the Shopping Calculator;
+1. Read a pure HTML template/page from the file system representing the Shopping Calculator;
-2. read the parameters typed-in by the user from the submitted HTTP request;
+2. read the parameters typed in by the user from the submitted HTTP request;
-3. parsing the extracted values and make the calculation of the total;
+3. parse the extracted values and calculate the total;
-4. update the fields in the HTML form;
+4. update the fields in the HTML form; and
-5. send the resulted page to the user
+5. send the resulted page to the user.

 The following picture shows a sequence diagram of the above description.